facetwp_facets

 Overview

-With this hook, you can programmatically register/add facets, rather than using the plugin interface.
+With this hook, you can programmatically register/add facets, instead of using the plugin interface.

 Why register facets programmatically?